ersilia-os/ersilia/README.md

 Please note that Ersilia distinguises between software contributors and software authors.
 The Ersilia Model Hub Authorship guidelines can be found in the [Authorship file](https://github.com/ersilia-os/ersilia/blob/master/AUTHORSHIP.md) and current authors can be found in the Citation file.
 We acknowledge past authors of the software below:
 - Carolina Caballero

+### Cited by

 ## About Us

 The [Ersilia Open Source Initiative](https://ersilia.io) is a Non Profit Organization with the mission is to equip labs, universities and clinics in LMIC with AI/ML tools for infectious disease research.
 [Help us](https://www.ersilia.io/donate) achieve our mission!

+### Funding
+The Ersilia Model Hub is the flagship product of Ersilia.
+It has been funded thanks to a combination of funding sources.
+Full disclosure can be found in our [website](https://ersilia.io/supporters).
+Highlighted supporters include Splunk Pledge, the Mozilla Builders Accelerator and the AI2050 Program by Schmidt Futures.